H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

   - `config/woah_weights.json`, `constitutional_principles.yml`, and `constitutional_principles.md` encode numeric weights and textual principles that guide behavior, and are updated or read by services like `woah_optimizer.py` and the Constitutional API.

 - **Derived flags and in‑memory state**
-  - Services such as the unified status and orchestrators derive simple flags like `woah_processed`, `darwin_processed`, `blood_brain_barrier` active, and current DGM mode, and include them in JSON responses to higher‑level gateways.
+  - Services such as the unified status and orchestrators derive simple flags like `woah_processed`, `darwin_processed`, `blood_brain_barrier` active, `fifth_dgm` active, and current DGM mode, and include them in JSON responses to higher‑level gateways.
   - Redis is used by some status components to track orchestrator state under keys like `jarvis:state`, contributing to short natural‑language or JSON summaries of the system’s current focus that can be consumed by higher‑level agents.

 - **Change logs and audits**